KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/EmergenceReflection.md

 };
 ```

-Duplicating field names like this might still look a bit clumsy, but this approach is not only defining how we are
+`Reflection` structure defines how we store reflection data.
+We still need to duplicate field names:
-storing results of registration process, but also provides universal form of access to them making registration
+it's far from ideal, but I wasn't able to come up with any solution that avoids it entirely.
+The best thing about this
-very easy:
+method of storing reflection data is that it universal form of access to this data making registration very easy:

 ```c++
 const MyComponent::Reflection &MyComponent::Reflect () noexcept